 Advancements in Biotech are Moving Fast

-Biotechnology, just like technology in other sectors, in moving at rapid speed.
+Biotechnology, just like in other sectors, is advancing at rapid speed.
 The ability of modern science to detect disease, predict health outcomes, and prevent illness is rapidly expanding.
 This is no more apparent than in the field of the microbiome.
 Over the last few years, there have been over 10,000 scientific papers linking the microbiome to improving our overall health.
 Each of these peer-reviewed papers include findings from thousands of hours of research and experimentation.

 What’s the Resolution?